stasm/l20n-syntax-experiments/current-plus.md

 ##5.
 Introduce a new data type: traits

-Traits are private attributes for entities describing their grammatical characteristcs like gender, animacy etc.  They are only available to other entities and can't be queried by the developer.
-Their values can only be keywords.
+Traits are private attributes for entities describing their grammatical characteristics like gender, animacy etc.  They are only available to other entities and can't be queried by the developer.
+Their values can only be keywords to discourage storing too much content in them.

 Before: